 In addition, the PAC also reviews minor exemption requests and proposed amendments to the various urban planning by-laws.
 The Town Council may also, at its discretion, give other mandates to the Committee.

-The PAC meets once a month, on the Tuesday of the week prior to the regular Council meeting.
-Please note that there are no meetings in July and October.
+The PAC meets once a month.
+Please note that there are no meetings in July.

-The committee is chaired by Councillor Dino Mazzone.
+The committee is chaired by Julie Tasker-Brown.
 Current members are:

 Deadline for submission of